User37som/libbitcoin/bx-watch-stealth.md

 Arguments (positional):

 PREFIX               The Base2 stealth prefix to watch.
+Must be at least
-If not specified
+                     8 bits in length.
+If not specified the prefix is
-                     the prefix is read from STDIN.
+                     read from STDIN.
 ```
 This command supports [configuration settings](Configuration-Settings).